datanav/docs/technical/webcrm-chargebee.rst

      - "string"

-Webcrm Quotationline to Chargebee Order
+WebCRM Quotationline to Chargebee Order
 ---------------------------------------
-Every Webcrm Quotationline will be synchronized with a Chargebee Order.
+Every WebCRM Quotationline will be synchronized with a Chargebee Order.

-Once a link between a Webcrm Quotationline and a Chargebee Order is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Chargebee Order is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Chargebee Order:
+The following properties are synchronized between a WebCRM Quotationline and a Chargebee Order:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Chargebee Order Property
      - Chargebee Data Type

-Webcrm Users to Chargebee Customer
+WebCRM Users to Chargebee Customer
 ----------------------------------
-Every Webcrm Users will be synchronized with a Chargebee Customer.
+Every WebCRM Users will be synchronized with a Chargebee Customer.

-Once a link between a Webcrm Users and a Chargebee Customer is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a Chargebee Customer is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Users and a Chargebee Customer:
+The following properties are synchronized between a WebCRM Users and a Chargebee Customer:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Users Property
+   * - WebCRM Users Property
      - Chargebee Customer Property
      - Chargebee Data Type